 Water Quality Report

 The City of Mercer Island is pleased to tell you that our compliance with all state and federal drinking water laws remains exemplary.
 We are committed to delivering the best quality drinking water.
 To that end, we remain vigilant in meeting the challenges of water system protection, water conservation and community education.
 To view the 2018 annual report, please click here.
 [Note: annual reports issue by July of the following year].
 To view the "UCMR3" report, which provides additional detailed water quality testing information, click here.

 Water Standard Details

-Click here to view each section of the most current version of the Water Standard Details.
+Click here to view the most current version of the Water Standard Details.

 Click here to view a list of local laboratories to contact for residential water testing.